 Federal Methamphetamine Charges

 Methamphetamine in many forms, including Crystal Meth, has become a very popular drug across the country.
-At Randall & Stump, PLLC, we are here to defend you if you are charged with manufacturing, trafficking, selling, possessing, or possessing with intent to distribute or sell meth.
+At Randall & Stump, Criminal Defense Attorneys, we are here to defend you if you are charged with manufacturing, trafficking, selling, possessing, or possessing with intent to distribute or sell meth.
 Also, law enforcement agents and prosecutors take the possession of meth precursors very seriously.
 If you are caught purchasing or otherwise obtaining large quantities of the substances used to make meth, you could be charged with manufacturing or attempted manufacture of meth.

 To trigger a five-year mandatory minimum sentence, you must be caught with at least five grams of pure meth or 50 grams of a meth mixture.
 If you are found in control of at least 50 grams of pure meth or 500 grams or more of a meth mix, you will be sentenced to a minimum of 10 years’ imprisonment.
 Keep in mind, five and 10 years are the minimum penalties.
 There are situations in which you may face decades or life in prison.